Gagandeepsingh9/90DaysOfDevOps_Challenges/Week2-Linux/README.md

 # Week 2: Linux System Administration & Automation

-This repository contains all my work for Week 2 of the #90DaysOfDevOps challenge.
-The focus was on foundational Linux system administration skills, including user management, log analysis, volume management, and automation with Bash scripting.
+This directory contains all my work for Week 2 of the #90DaysOfDevOps challenge.
+The project's goal was to simulate managing a **Linux-based production server**, focusing on real-world tasks like user management, log analysis, volume management, and automation.
 All tasks were executed and verified on an Ubuntu server.

 ## Table of Contents
 1. [Task 1: User & Group Management](#task-1-user--group-management)